arman-ali-dev/Frontend_Interview_Prepration/javascript.md

 ### 5. What does the typeof operator do?
 The typeof operator checks the data type of a variable or value.
 It returns a string like "string", "number", "object", "undefined", etc.

-7. Primitive vs. non-primitive data types?
+### 6. Primitive vs. non-primitive data types?
+Primitive data types store simple values like string, number, boolean, null, undefined, symbol, and bigint.
+Non-primitive data types are objects like arrays, functions, and objects.
+Primitive values are copied by value, while non-primitives are copied by reference.

-8. What is an arrow function?
+### 7. What is an arrow function?
+An arrow function is a shorter syntax to write functions in JavaScript.
+It uses => and does not have its own this value.

-9. Difference between an arrow function and a normal function?
+### 8. Difference between an arrow function and a normal function?
+Arrow functions have a shorter syntax and do not have their own this.
+Normal functions have their own this and can be used as constructors.
+Arrow functions are mainly used for simple and short functions.

-10. What is a callback function?
+### 9. What is a callback function?
+A callback function is a function passed as an argument to another function.
+It is executed after a task is completed.
+Callbacks are often used for asynchronous operations.

-11. What is a higher-order function?
+### 10. What is a higher-order function?
+A higher-order function is a function that takes another function as an argument or returns a function.
+It helps reuse logic and makes code more flexible.
+Examples include map, filter, and reduce.

 12. What is a closure?
 13. What is an IIFE?
 14. Map vs. Foreach Difference?